waldronmatt/groundwork/packages/lit-override/README.md

 # Lit Override

-Utility functions for overriding styles and markup in your Lit components.
+Override styles and markup in your Lit components.
 See the [API docs](custom-elements.md) for more info.

 ## Features